zerocrates/omeka-get-addon/README.markdown

 ### Options

-*   `-t <tag name>`
-    *   Check out a specific Subversion tag.
-*   `-b <branch name>`
+*   `-w`
-    *   Check out a specific Subversion branch.
+    *   Read/write clone.
+Clones the addon from a URL that will allow push as well as pull.
 *   `-v <version number>`
     *   Download an official zipped release.
-*   `-g`
-    *   Use git-svn to clone the addon's repository.
 *   `-p`
     *   Pretend.
 Print the commands that would be run, but perform no actual operations.
 *   `-h`
     *   Help.
-Displays basically this information about usage and options
+Displays basically this information about usage and options.

 get-addon detects what kind of addon you are trying to install by checking what directory you run it from.
 In the plugins directory, get-addon looks for plugins, in the themes directory, get-addon looks for themes.

-By default, with no options specified, get-addon will check out the Subversion trunk of the addon you specified.
+By default, with no options specified, get-addon will check out the addon you specified from a read-only Git URL.

 ## Example

 Getting the ExhibitBuilder plugin (you must be in your Omeka plugins dir):

-* Checkout SVN trunk: `get-addon ExhibitBuilder`
+* Checkout from Git (read-only): `get-addon ExhibitBuilder`
-* Checkout version 1.3-2.1: `get-addon -t 1.3-2.1 ExhibitBuilder`
+* Checkout from Git (read-write): `get-addon -w ExhibitBuilder`
 * Download zip of 1.3-2.1: `get-addon -v 1.3-2.1 ExhibitBuilder`
-* Create local git-svn repo: `get-addon -g ExhibitBuilder`

 ## Caveats

-get-addon only works for addons that are hosted at [omeka.org].
+get-addon only works for addons that are hosted at [github.com/omeka], or are available for download from [omeka.org].